The Calgary Flames have a new look as they enter the 2022-23 season.

 Calgary will find itself in the favourite role more often than not.
 In a home game against the Edmonton Oilers, for example, the Flames would be favoured.
 Calgary would also be favoured if it hosted the Vancouver Canucks.

-The Flames would likely be listed as an underdog, however, in a road tilt versus the Vegas Golden Knights.
+The Flames would likely be listed as an underdog, however, in a road tilt versus the Colorado Avalanche.

 The odds for each of those hypothetical games would look something like this: